apache/incubator-pegasus/rfcs/2021-02-22-disk-migrater.md

 ```

 1. The targeted node receives the migrateRPC and starts validating the request arguments.
-2. If the RPC is valid, node starts migrating the specified `replica`.
+2. If the RPC is valid, node starts migrating the specified replica.
-3. After replica migration finishes successfuly, the original `replica` will be closed and ReplicaServer re-opens the new `replica`.
+3. After replica migration finishes successfuly, the original replica will be closed and ReplicaServer re-opens the new replica.
 4. If the new replica's data is inconsistent with its primary, MetaServer will automatically start to trigger replica-learn to catch up with the latest data.
 5. After the learning process is completed, the entire disk-migration ends.